Azure/blobxfer/README.rst

 - blobxfer will attempt to download from blob storage as-is.
 If the source filename is incompatible with the destination operating system, then failure may result.
-- When using SAS, the SAS key must be a container-level SAS if performing recursive directory upload or container download.
+- When using SAS, the SAS key must be a container- or share-level SAS if performing recursive directory upload or container/file share download.
-- If uploading via SAS, the container must already be created in blob storage prior to upload.
-This is a limitation of SAS keys.
-The script will force disable container creation if a SAS key is specified.
+- If uploading via service-level SAS keys, the container or file share must already be created in Azure storage prior to upload.
+Account-level SAS keys with the signed resource type of ``c`` or container-level permission will allow conatiner or file share creation.
 - For non-SAS requests, timeouts may not be properly honored due to limitations of the Azure Python SDK.
 - By default, files with matching MD5 checksums will be skipped for both